winterwolf32/Keepnote-OSCP-/README.md

 # keepnote
-Quick and Dirty Penetration Testing Notes
+Quick and Dirty Penetration Testing Notes <br>

+Antivirus might flag this file, there are plenty of one liners that will cause this, FYI. <br>

 These notes are an aggregate over a few years in infosec.
 Multiple blogs, videos, my own realizations etc. from everywhere - so many to list.
 If you see something and want to be credited, let me know.